 Jessi completed an MA in Theaterwissenschaft at the Freie Universität Berlin in 2012, where she studied as a DAAD scholarship holder.
 Prior to that, she received a BA with first class honors in Drama from the University of Alberta.

-Productions for details of recent directing and dramaturgy work.
-Jessi also runs workshops on topics including guerrilla performance, Brecht in practice, and drag, as well as public speaking seminars for Stanford's Hume Center for Speaking and Writing.
+Jessi is an active theatre artist with a special focus on integrating performance and pedagogy.
+Please see Productions for details of recent directing and dramaturgy work.
+Jessi also runs workshops on topics including guerrilla performance, Brecht in practice, drag, and public speaking.